influxdata/telegraf/plugins/inputs/postgresql/README.md

   `postgres://[pqgotest[:password]]@localhost[/dbname]?sslmode=[disable|verify-ca|verify-full]`

 All connection parameters are optional.
 Without the dbname parameter, the driver will default to a database with the same name as the user.
 This dbname is just for instantiating a connection with the server and doesn't restrict the databases we are trying to grab metrics for.

-  `address = "host=localhost user=postgres sslmode=disable"`

 A  list of databases to explicitly ignore.
 If not specified, metrics for all databases are gathered.
 Do NOT use with the 'databases' option.

   `ignored_databases = ["postgres", "template0", "template1"]`

 A list of databases to pull metrics about.
 If not specified, metrics for all databases are gathered.
-Do NOT use with the 'ignore_databases' option.
+Do NOT use with the 'ignored_databases' option.

   `databases = ["app_production", "testing"]`